Nalpathiyonnu (41)

-Nalpathiyonnu (41) is a 2019 Indian Malayalam language satirical drama film directed by Lal Jose and written by P.G.
-Prageesh.
-It stars Biju Menon, Sharanjith, Nimisha Sajayan, Dhanya Ananya, Indrans and Suresh Krishna. in the lead roles.
-The film is produced by G Prajith, Anumod Bose and Adarsh Narayan and the music composed by Bijibal.
+Nalpathiyonnu (41) is a 2019 Indian Malayalam-language satirical drama film directed by Lal Jose and written by P. G. Prageesh.
+It stars Biju Menon, Sharanjith, Nimisha Sajayan, Dhanya Ananya, Indrans and Suresh Krishna in the lead roles.
+The film is produced by G. Prajith, Anumod Bose and Adarsh Narayan and the music was composed by Bijibal.

 This socio-political satire unravels through hilarious incidents when two people - strong followers of Communist ideologies-set out on a pilgrimage to Sabarimala.
 This is the 25th directorial venture of ace director Lal Jose.
 The film was released on 8 November 2019.

 The film is inspired from true events.
-The climax of the film talks about the 2011 Pullu Medu stampede, the tragedy which shocked Kerala.
+The climax of the film talks about the 2011 Sabarimala stampede, the tragedy which shocked Kerala.

 Plot

-This socio-political satire unravels through hilarious incidents when two people - leftist, fellow traveller, rationalist and educator Ullas Mash and party activist Vavachi Kannan - set out on a pilgrimage to Sabarimala.
+This socio-political satire unravels through hilarious incidents when two people - leftist, fellow traveller, rationalist and educator Ullas Maashu and party activist Vavachi Kannan - set out on a pilgrimage to Sabarimala Temple.
 The story begins with showing Ullas proving people on how people can cheat them and there is no God.